beerpsi/osutop/README.md

 Valid -m options are: 0 (osu!standard), 1 (osu!taiko), 2 (osu!catch), 3 (osu!mania)

+If USERNAME has spaces, replace them with underscores (\_).
+For example, Maxim Bogdan becomes Maxim_Bogdan.

 To get a specific name, pipe the output to grep: